nattlip/com.jilles.rfxcom/README.md

 The Rxtrx input can be read in the log it is not availble for drivers yet.
 It is a little modification of the node rftrx rfxcom node software available on github https://github.com/rfxcom/node-rfxcom
 No commands can be send yet

+31-07-2017

+TEMPHUMBAR TEMBAR TEMP (orgon) works now correct with lan and rfxtrx. oregon driver still available lan and rfxtrx reconnects now after network error
+No commands can be send yet

 [![Paypal donate][pp-donate-image]][pp-donate-link]